irisnet/irishub/docs/light-client/README.md

 10. Asset module APIs
     1. `GET /asset/gateways/{moniker}`: Query the gateway of a given moniker
-    2. `GET /asset/gateways`: Query a set of gateways according to the given parameter
+    2. `GET /asset/gateways`: Query all the gateways with an optional owner
     3. `POST /asset/gateways`: Create a gateway
-    4. `POST /asset/gateways/{moniker}/edit`: Edit an existing gateway
+    4. `PUT /asset/gateways/{moniker}`: Edit an existing gateway

 11. Query app version